“Everything changes, but nothing changes.”

 Bev will cite historical evidence on which to rest our case and for my part I plan to contexturalise the argument.
 Let me first tell you the story of a teenager I know quite well.

 In her early teens she was most often found sat with her back to the radiator in the hall, transfixed by a popular transgender story in preference to (in her terms) the stupid homework set by teachers who teach from text books.
-Or she’d read under the covers late at night to hide the blue light belying the pretence of sleep.
+Or she’d read under the covers late at night to hide the blue light belying the pretense of sleep.

 She’ll be on the phone to her ‘bestie’ who lives exactly four doors down the road for hours at a time.
 Then, when that bestie got herself a boyfriend, she was distraught, abandoned, she took to listening to music for hours on end, earphones, on mouthing the lyrics to some seriously dodgy (not sure you can call it) music by some gender-fluid artistic genius.